django/asgiref/specs/lifespan.rst

 lifespan events such as startup and shutdown within ASGI.
 This refers to the lifespan of the main event loop.
 In a multi-process environment there will be lifespan events in each process.
-In a multi-thread environment there will be lifespan events in each process.
+In a multi-thread environment there will be lifespan events in each thread.

 The lifespan messages allow for an application to initialise and shutdown in the context of a running event loop.
 An example of this